maidsafe/sn-node-manager/README.md

 This command must run as the root user on Linux/macOS and the Administrator user on Windows.

 Removes the node and its data/log directories.
 The node must be stopped before running this command.

+### Upgrade

+- Command: `upgrade`
+- Description: Upgrades a `safenode` service to the latest version.
+- Options:
+  - `--peer_id`: Peer ID of the service to stop.
+Optional.
+  - `--service_name`: Name of the service to stop.
+Optional.
+- Usage: `safenode-manager upgrade [OPTIONS]`

+This command must run as the root user on Linux/macOS and the Administrator user on Windows.

+Running the command with no arguments will upgrade every node.
+The peer ID or service name can be used to upgrade a specific service.

 ## License